-Another important feature to take note of is the wood used to manufacture the mandolin.
+Another important feature to take note of is the solid wood used to manufacture the mandolin.
 In most cases, the kind of wood used to produce the mandolin affects the tone quality.

-The pieces of wood or materials for manufacturing the mandolin also tell a lot about the price range and the instrument’s quality.
+The pieces of solid wood or materials for manufacturing the mandolin also tell a lot about the price range and the instrument’s quality.
 Mandolins are musical instruments that produce sounds based on the amount of stress or tension exerted.
 The level of tension or stress on the strings goes to affect the kind of pitch produced by the courses.

-This is the reason mandolins are usually made from different kinds of wood.
+This is the reason the best beginner mandolins are usually made from different kinds of wood.
 Each part has a type of wood which makes it ideal in having the right effect on the tune produced while making it easy for the player to hold the instrument as well.
-The different kinds of wood used in production can also help you know the difference between affordable and expensive mandolins in the market.
+The different kinds of solid wood used in production can also help you know the difference between affordable and expensive mandolins in the market.

 Take for example some of the most expensive mandolins.
 The head is normally made from mahogany or cedars.
 The back and the sides of the mandolin are usually made from these wood.
 In some cases, a solid maple is used.